carpentries-incubator/frictionless-data-agriculture/_episodes/02-frictionless-and-fair-data.md

 ---

 ## Frictionless Data and FAIR Data ##
 FAIR stands for Findable, Accessible, Interoperable and Reusable and provides an important set of guiding principles for creating reusable datasets.
+The FAIR data principles are being widely adopted across the research community for improving re-use of datasets

+Frictionless is intended to create well described and re-usable datasets and this objective aligns strongly with the FAIR Data Principles.
+Therefore before we start creating our first Frictionless Data Package lets identify the FAIR Data principles we can meet by using Frictionless Data.

+For more information on the FAIR Data Principles visit [GO-FAIR](https://www.go-fair.org/).

-Using Frictionless can help you to create datasets that meet some of the key principles of the FAIR data principles.
-Using Frictionles can meet 10 of the 15 FAIR guiding principles.
-These are:
+FAIR has 15 principles and using Frictionles we can meet 10 of them, These are:
 - F1.
 (Meta)data are assigned a globally unique and persistent identifier
 - F2.
 Data are described with rich metadata
 - F3.
 Metadata clearly and explicitly include the identifier they describe